 To think that at first, I felt this wonderful man would be a good match for an older friend of mine!

-He: While Sarah was lying in the exam room, she asked me about the Hippocratic oath that was hanging on the wall.
+Him: While Sarah was lying in the exam room, she asked me about the Hippocratic oath that was hanging on the wall.
 She had taken classical Greek in college, she said, and she wondered about the translation.
-I thought, This is an unusual patient.
+I thought: this is an unusual patient.

 During the next visit, our conversation was even more interesting.
 I wasn't accustomed to complex discussions about literature, art, and science while I was working on a patient.